ukwa/ukwa-services/ingest/w3act/README.md

 Copy the output dump file to the deployment platform.
 At UKWA we regularly back up our Postgres database onto our Hadoop storage platform, so this can be downloaded via the script [download-db-dump.sh](scripts/postgres/download-db-dump.sh) (this needs amending to the correct date before executing).

-These scripts need to have the `W3ACT_PSQL_PASSWORD`, `W3ACT_PSQL_DIR` and `W3ACT_DUMPS_DIR` PostgreSQL environment variables set up, or else they will complain:
-    The W3ACT_PSQL_PASSWORD, W3ACT_PSQL_DIR and W3ACT_DUMPS_DIR environment variables should be set!

-The necessary values come from `ukwa-services-env` (for the password) and the `dev/beta/prod` deployment scripts (for the file locations).

-To test it, you can run
+### Start Postgres
+Before populating the new service, we need to make sure that the database is running, but not W3ACT itself, as in some cases components like W3ACT will attempt to set up the database on start up.
+To make this simpler, we use `docker-compose` to spin up the database alone, rather than running the whole stack.

+And before starting the database, the following environment variables need to be set, inside gitlab 'ukwa-services-env' repo and the deployment directory settings file.
+- W3ACT_PSQL_DIR
+- W3ACT_PSQL_PASSWORD
+- W3ACT_DUMPS_DIR

+The scripts to manage the Postgres database processes are within scripts/postgres/\*.sh and these scripts source the *common.env* file to gather these envars. (*common.env* can be run on its own - it will complain if these envars are not set.)

+With the *w3act_dump.sql* file located in this scripts/postgres/ directory - and the W3ACT_DUMPS_DIR envar set to this directory - run [restore-db-from-dump.sh](scripts/postgres/restore-db-from-dump.sh) to start Postgres and populate the database.

+To test that the Postgres data population has worked successfully, run:
     ./start.sh

-To start the database, then
-    ./connect.sh

 _NOTE_ that if database changes are needed when updating versions, this is a good moment to implement them.
 See, for example `2020-02-reset-collection-areas.sh`.

-which should drop you in the `psql` console where you can inspect the database.
+This should drop you in the `psql` console where you can inspect the database.
 When done, exit and then run:
     docker-compose down
 to shut down the temporary PostgreSQL service.

+Finally, to start the Postgres database, run:
+    ./connect.sh

 ## Integration with BL services
 PII/eBooks etc. TBA

-## Launching the stack
-Given the database already exists, or has been populated as above, you should now be able to run the deployment script, e.g. `beta/deploy-w3act-beta.sh` for https://beta.webarchive.org.uk/act

-The final step for launching the services is to ensure that the public name (e.g. `beta.webarchive.org.uk`) is pointing to the right Swarm endpoint.

-The container version and banner color (once logged in) should be set appropriately and consistently with what's defined in this repository.

 ## The database backup task
 Every day, the W3ACT database should be backed-up to HDFS, and the service deployment cannot be considered complete unless this is in place.
-See [`ukwa-services/management/tasks`](../../management/tasks/) for details.
+See [`ukwa-services/manage/tasks`](../../manage/tasks/) for details.

 ## The service validation task
 _In the future, we will have a suite of Robot Framework acceptance tests that will run daily (overnight) and report whether the services are running as expected._

+Examples:
+- Check results of database backup task?
+- Check results of service validation task?

 ## Monitoring
 The monitoring framework should:
 - Check that W3ACT is up.

-TBC:
-- Check results of database backup task?
-- Check results of service validation task?